 Our CAAs are trained in supportive communication techniques, skilled at facilitating groups, and passionate about communication accessibility for those adjusting to reconnect after acquiring aphasia.
 Please note that AphasiaNZ does not provide Speech-language Therapy (SLT).

-We currently offer a face-to-face CAA service in the following locations: Auckland, Waikato West and Hamilton, Hauraki Plains and Thames, Western Bay of Plenty/Tauranga, Whakatane, Rotorua, the Central North Island (Taupō and Turangi), the Hawke’s Bay (Napier and Hastings), Wellington, Christchurch, Dunedin, Central Otago and Invercargill.
+We currently offer a face-to-face CAA service in the following locations: Auckland, Waikato West and Hamilton, Hauraki Plains and Thames, Western Bay of Plenty/Tauranga, the Central North Island (Taupō and Turangi), Hawkes Bay (Napier and Hastings), Wellington and the lower North Island including Whanganui, Palmerston North and the Wairarapa, Christchurch, Dunedin, Central Otago and Invercargill.

 We also have telephone support and a range of online support services available for people who live in other parts of the country.
 These include online Kōrero Clubs, carer support groups, supported conversation training and progressive aphasia support.